glucas/nrun/README.md

 NRUN_PUSHOVER_APP_TOKEN="..."
 ```

-This file is sourced when `nrun` runs.
+The secrets file is sourced at runtime; ensure it is readable only by you.

 ---